andrewufrank/uniform-time/README.md

-A unifified manipulation of data on file
+A unifified manipulation of time and date representations

 Uniform means:
 - same functions with identical semantics independent of representation